-I am a mother to one incredible son, who also happens to be my biggest supporter.
-This year I am starting a new chapter of my life by turning 50.
-Life is full of surprises, changes, bumps and challenges.
-Each day I live my life to the fullest.
-My motto “Live, Laugh, Love” has taken me every single step of the way.
-I have found if you love life, life will love you back.
+Tonya, a mother to one incredible son (who also happens to be her biggest supporter), says that life is full of surprises, changes, bumps and challenges — so each day, she lives life to the fullest.
+Her motto is, “Live, Laugh, Love,” which has taken her every single step of the way.
+Tonya has found that if you love life, life will love you back. email@example.com

-I am an Arkansas native, born and raised in Little Rock.
-I am a graduate of the University of Arkansas at Little Rock with a degree in Liberal Arts.
-I enjoy the outdoors and play competitive tennis year round.
+Mary is an Arkansas native, born and raised in Little Rock, and a graduate of the University of Arkansas at Little Rock with a degree in liberal arts.
+She enjoys the outdoors and plays competitive tennis year-round.

-Being the art director, photographer and “web guy” at Vowell, Inc., I have gained the identity of a “Jack of all trades,” to a certain degree.
+As the art director, photographer and “web guy” at AY Media Group, Jamison has gained the identity of “Jack of all trades,” to a certain degree.

-My daughters are my life, as well as my identity.
-I have a small 5-pound poodle and a 60-pound goldendoodle that crave my attention.
-They are my four-legged children.
-I can be introverted at times, but once you get to know me, I like to talk.
-If and when I have time, I am an outdoors enthusiast.
-I am an avid fly fisherman and backpacker and I like to enjoy a good beer around a nice campfire while looking at the stars.
-That’s it – plain and simple.
+Though he can be introverted at times, once you get to know Jamison, he likes to talk.
+When he can find the time, Jamison is an outdoors enthusiast — an avid fly fisherman and backpacker.
+And he likes to enjoy a good beer around a nice campfire while looking at the stars.
+That’s it, he says, plain and simple. email@example.com

 PRODUCTION MANAGER AND GRAPHIC DESIGNER

-I am married to my best friend and have three bonus children.
-We cherish our time together as a family and spend as much time outdoors as possible.
+Rebecca is married to her best friend, through whom she has three bonus children.
+They cherish their time together as a family and spend as much time outdoors as possible.

-I’m blessed and so fortunate to be married to a wonderful man.
-We have a dog, two cats and two birds.
-We love traveling any time we get the chance and we love watching sports and reality TV.
+Kellie adds that she’s blessed and fortunate to be married to a wonderful man, with whom she’s a parent to a dog and two cats.
+They love traveling any chance they get, and watching sports (Go Hogs!) and reality TV.